Inga Hamilton

 THE VULNERABLE BLAMED: Pangolin, side.
 Test Shoot.

-For commissions, exhibitions, or if you are interested in representing Inga Hamilton's work, then please get in touch by clicking the button.
+For commissions, exhibitions, or if you are interested in representing Inga Hamilton's work, then please get in touch by clicking this button.

 Creating on the island of Ireland, exhibiting worldwide.